 Most children with COVID-19 experience mild symptoms and need no advanced medical care.
 In a very small number of children, however, the virus seems to set off an excessive immune response, resulting in inflammation of the eyes, skin and some internal organs.

 This condition is called multi-system inflammatory syndrome in children (MIS-C), and it can be very serious, affecting a child’s blood pressure and heart function.
-Hospitals across the country have seen a rise in MIS-C cases.
 If your child develops any MIS-C symptoms, especially a high fever that lasts several days, call your pediatrician or take your child to the Emergency Department.
 MIS-C requires hospitalization, and most children recover quickly with treatment.

 Read more about MIS-C.